Businesses Report Issues as Government Tariff Refund Portal Launches

 Key Facts

-- UPS and FedEx have started filing requests for some tariff refunds through the government process.
+- UPS and FedEx have started filing requests for some tariff refunds through the government's process.

-- Trump stated he will 'remember' companies that do not seek tariff refunds.
+- Former President Trump stated he would 'remember' companies that do not seek tariff refunds.

 What Happened